In this post, you are going to learn how to use fenugreek to get rid of stomach pain, help with ulcer, and reduce gastric issues in general.

 Can Fenugreek Cause Stomach Pain?

-The answer is absolutely yes, the over consumption of fenugreek, because it contains high amounts of fiber can cause diarrhea and gas, which people mistakenly are going to associate with stomach pain.
+The answer is absolute yes, the overconsumption of fenugreek because it contains high amounts of fibre can cause diarrhea and gas, which people mistakenly are going to associate with stomach pain.

 Apart from this, fenugreek does not cause stomach problems so to speak, in fact, it’s extremely beneficial for protecting this vital organ from acid refluxes and stomach wall damages due to its sopanins content.